PAYAL980/Matrix-Product-States-Preparation-/README.md

 All of the code is written in Python and Quimb ’quantum information many-body' which is a fast Python library mainly for tensor networks.
 The repository contains the code for preparing the Matrix Product State and benchmarking it with classical state prep.

-For more information, refer to the 'Matrix Product State.pdf' file.
+For more information, refer to the 'Matrix State Preparation.pdf' file.

 ## References
 [1] Jielun Chen, E. M. Stoudenmire, and Steven R. White.
 The quantum fourier transform has small entanglement, 2022.